Skip to content

 armo-kubescape-node-agent-<CHART_MINOR>

-For example, Helm chart 1.40.x uses the allowlist armo-kubescape-node-agent-1.40; chart 1.41.x uses armo-kubescape-node-agent-1.41, and so on.
+For example, Helm chart 1.40.x uses the allowlist armo-kubescape-node-agent-1.40-v2; chart 1.41.x uses armo-kubescape-node-agent-1.41, and so on.
+A revision suffix such as -v2 is appended when an allowlist is superseded — use the exact name reported by kubectl get WorkloadAllowlist (Step 3).
 The AllowlistSynchronizer path below uses a wildcard, so it installs all approved versions for the workload — you then select the one that matches your chart with the Helm flag in Step 4.

 The allowlist matching your chart minor must already be approved and published by Google.
 After you install the synchronizer, confirm the expected version appears in kubectl get WorkloadAllowlist (Step 3) before deploying.